micro-lc/backoffice-local/docs/20_getting_started/20_first_plugin.md

-Since `bk-crud-client` does not render anything, the web page should not change at all (beside the actual DOM tree), but after a default debounce time an http GET request must be performed (refresh your browser to check it out).
+Since `bk-crud-client` does not render anything, the web page should not change at all (beside the actual DOM tree), but after a default debounce time an http GET request must be performed.

 👉 the `url` parameter informs the `element-composer` to fetch a JS ES module library from the given endpoint.
 This property must be